anthro-id/legal/en-US/PRIVACY.md

 We do not collect anything more than stated above.

-# What Information We May Forward to Third Parties?
+# What Information We May Share to Third Parties?
-In some cases, we may forward certain data to our third parties when necessary.
+In some cases, we may share limited information with third parties where it is necessary to provide our services or operate the Platform

 ### Merchants
 We may share certain data — such from your legal name up to partial of your transaction record — with our verified event organizers to help ensure a smoother and more secure check-in experience.